jamarparris/jamarparris.github.io/source/_posts/2014-09-16-the-best-smart-phone-for-jetsetters.markdown

 In terms of which carrier to choose, it gets more complex but here are 5 scenarios:

-1. **Can't be bothered with the hassle of getting a local SIM card in countries you vist?**
+1. **Can't be bothered with the hassle of getting a local SIM card in countries you visit?**
 Go with T-Mobile.
 They offer <a href='http://www.t-mobile.com/cell-phone-plans/simple-choice-international-plan-countries.html' target='_blank'>free data roaming</a> to their customers.
 It's only 2G speed but it's better than nothing.

 2. **Price sensitive and looking to sign a contract to keep costs down?**
 Go with Verizon.
-They're the only carrier whose on contract devices come unlocked out of the box meaning you can seek out a local SIM card and use it without fear.
+They're the only carrier whose on-contract devices come unlocked out of the box, meaning you can seek out a local SIM card and use it without fear.

 3. **Willing to pay full price for your iPhone ($649+)?**
 Ultimate flexability.
 Go with your carrier of choice.
 It'll come unlocked in all cases assuming you buy it directly from the Apple Store (note: probably not from the carriers though).